ibm-cloud-docs/cis/faq.md

 ```
 {:pre}

-If you would rather bypass CIS on a domain (we will still resolve DNS), then non-proxying the record is a possible solution.
+If you would rather bypass CIS on a domain (we still resolve DNS), then non-proxying the record is a possible solution.

 ## I got a DNS Validation error: 1004; now what can I do?
 {:#cis-faq-dns-validation-error}